dimiturstefanow/JustTable/README.md

 ___

 * Minimalistic front-end application.
-* Creating a table in React, with add, delete, edit rows in a table made from scratch
+* Creating a table in React, with add, delete and edit rows in a table made from scratch
 ___

 ## Technology used: